-Being a copywriter in Perth can feel like the Chandler Bing or Barney Stinson of jobs.
-Not everyone knows or understands what it involves.
+Being a creative copywriter in Perth feels like the Chandler Bing or Barney Stinson of jobs.
+Not everyone knows or understands what the job of a copywriter involves.

 When people ask what I do, I almost see their thought bubble; Google Docs on-screen and frantically punching the keyboard, lurking in shadows of computers and books.
 Well, there’s an element of truth there.